toUpperCase78/tiobe-index-ratings/README.md

 The answer is no. The TIOBE Index measures how many Internet pages exist for a particular programming language.
 LLMs ultimately rely on the same sources - they are trained on and analyze these very same web pages.
 Therefore, in essence, there is no real difference.

 Did nothing at all happen in the TIOBE index last month?
 Not entirely.
 SQL and R swapped places in the top 10.
 In addition, Swift reentered the top 20 at the expense of Kotlin.
-Further down the index, Ruby is close to dropping out of the top 30. _(Paul Jensen - Chief Executive Officer)_
+Further down the index, Ruby is close to dropping out of the top 30. _(Paul Jansen - Chief Executive Officer)_

 ### February 2026: Domain-Specific Languages Challenge Python's Lead